-The John Lambert Collection, Volume II: Escort and Minesweeper Weapons
+The John Lambert Collection, Volume III - Coastal Forces Weapons

 The initial volumes concentrate on British naval weaponry used in the Second World War, thus completing the project John Lambert was working on when he died.
 His interest was always focused on smaller warships and his weapons drawings tend to be of open mountings – the kind that present a real challenge to modelmakers – rather than enclosed turret guns, but he also produced drawings of torpedo tubes, underwater weapons, fire-control directors and even some specific armament-related deck fittings.
-Following the first volume on destroyer armament, this one covers all such weapons carried by the various types of British escorts and minesweepers of this era, including the ‘passive’ elements like sweeping gear, decoys and electronics.
+Following the earlier volumes on destroyer and escort armament, this one covers the multitude of weapons carried by Coastal Forces, many of which were improvised, ad hoc or obsolescent, but eventually leading to powerful purpose-designed weaponry.
+An appendix covers the main deck guns carried by British submarines of this era.

 Read the full review here